githubnext/eea/docs/report.md

 In our experience, EEA is best implemented as an addition to existing code-oriented software-development toolchains.
 This is done by adding a simple feature that allows users to extract ephemeral specifications, edit them and apply changes to existing code.
 Any implementation will include the following features:

-- Pivot entry: Users enter a pivot, which can be a phrase, words, or text that serves as a reference for the extraction process.
+- Pivot: Users enter a pivot, which can be a phrase, words, or text that serves as a reference for the extraction process.
 Alternatively, the list of pivots can be pre-defined and the user can select one from a list.
 - Spec Extraction: Automatically generates specifications from code at various granularities (function, class, file, directory, repo).
 - Spec Editing: Allows users to modify extracted specs and view corresponding code changes.
 - Spec Application: Applies changes to the codebase based on the edited specs.